 What are the benefits of a new build house?

-If you purchase a new build on a development before it’s complete, you may have the option of personalising features, as well as adding any finishing touches - all without having to put in the DIY work!
+If you purchase a new build before it’s complete, you may have the option to personalise certain features, as well as adding any finishing touches - all without having to put in the DIY work!

 This could be anything from choosing carpets, paint colours, tiles, and even your garden details.
-You'll also be able to choose from a variety of standard features and include optional extras, from additional lighting to built-in wardrobes.
+You'll also be able to choose from a variety of standard features and include optional extras, including additional lighting or built-in wardrobes.

-You have the potential to make a considerable saving through these personalised touches, as developers can purchase these materials in bulk.
-This means that your house will be ready when you move in.
+With a new build home, you have the potential to make a considerable saving through these personalised touches, as developers can purchase these materials in bulk.
+This means that you won’t have any of those annoying finishing touches left still to do when you move in.

-If you’re renovating an existing home, you’d likely need to work with traders and source your own materials, so do factor this into your decision.
+If you’re renovating an existing home, you’d likely need to work with traders and source your own materials, so make sure to factor this into your decision when considering which property type is the right choice for you.

 Developer warranties and incentives